scttfrdmn/cicada/docs/DOI_WORKFLOW.md

 # DOI Workflow Guide

+> **Note:** DOI preparation is an **optional advanced feature** of Cicada's data commons platform.
+Most labs use Cicada for daily data management, storage, and metadata extraction.
+DOI support is provided for labs that need to publish datasets to repositories like Zenodo or institutional data repositories.
+>
+> **For core data management features**, see the [User Guide](USER_GUIDE.md) (coming in v0.3.0) and [Metadata Extraction Guide](METADATA_EXTRACTION.md).

 This guide covers preparing datasets for DOI (Digital Object Identifier) registration using Cicada's automated metadata mapping and validation tools.
 Learn how to assess DOI readiness, enrich metadata, and prepare DataCite-compliant metadata for repository submission.

 ## Table of Contents